Strategies for Keeping Your Best Nonprofit Employees

 By Amy Chapman and Lauren Ballard

-One of the most effective steps nonprofits can take to ensure their continued well-being is to retain their best employees, which reduces costly turnover and helps ensure organizational success.
+Of all the actions nonprofits can take to ensure their continued well-being, one of the most effective is to retain their best employees, which reduces costly turnover and helps ensure organizational success.

 According to the 2016 Nonprofit Employee Practices Survey from Nonprofit HR, 84% of nonprofits do not have a retention strategy.
 Considering that replacing an entry-level employee can cost as much as 50% of his or her annual salary, and replacing higher-level employees can cost four times their salaries, it's clear that improving employee retention saves money that can be used for programming.